ayush0745/BridgeLabz-Training/README.md

 ﻿# BridgeLabz-Training
+### Week 1: Getting Started with basic problem solving using java
 ### 16-12-2025 (Tuesday):
 - Established the foundational project structure by creating the repository and adding the local folder.